-- If earlier protection is needed for travel: 3 doses at least 4 weeks apart; may start series as early as 6 weeks of age.
+- If earlier protection is needed for travel: 3 doses at least 4 weeks apart; may start series as early as age 6 weeks.

 - Unvaccinated persons 5 years and older (when indicated): 1 dose of Hib-only vaccine.

-Duration of vaccine protection following completion of a full vaccine series during infancy lasts until at least the age of 5 years, the age at which natural immunity becomes prevalent; no further booster dose is recommended for child travelers.
+Duration of vaccine protection following a completed primary vaccination series during infancy lasts until at least the age of 5 years, which is the age at which natural immunity becomes prevalent.
+A booster dose is not recommended.